Here is the best respirator when using concrete and silica dust.

 There are many respirator masks to choose from when working with concrete and cement, but finding a mask that checks all of the safety boxes can be difficult.

-This will help prevent concrete dust particles from getting into your eyes.
-A full face mask will give you full coverage from tiny concrete dust particles.
+This will help prevent concrete particles from getting into your eyes.
+A full face mask will give you full coverage from tiny dust particles.

 So a full face mask gives you added value in eye protection.
-Some people like to use a half-face respirator for mixing concrete and then wear goggles for their eyes.
+Some people like to use a half-face respirator for mixing their medium and then wear goggles for their eyes.
 We find it way easier to have an all-in-one unit.

 It is a matter of preference.